Moqian1122/Moqian1122.github.io/_posts/2025-08-02-ai agent building.markdown

 Marcel Proust (10 July 1871 – 18 November 1922) is one of the greatest French writers.
 His idiocyncratic writing style features a continuous, comforting murmuring where time goes in a non-linear way.
 The non-linearity, even though in conflicts with a forever forward-moving physical world, amazingly unveils humans' transcendental experience about time and memories.
 In Proust's world of rhetorics, time is a running stream while pieces of memories are swirls randomly floating on the surface.
 Therefore, it's nice to have an independent AI-agent to talk like Proust, talking with whom would give some literary aesthetic experience to users or Proust's fans.

+In this development, we will use OpenAI's o3-mini.
+To use any external LLM, its API key is required to be subscribed first.
+Once subscribed, a key should be put in the environment file '.env' in the same working directory.
+Gradio provides a framework combining frontend and backend.
+So we will develop an AI-agent chain with LangChain and embed it with Gradio.

 <pre>
 python